-The Company's maximum credit exposure for each class of financial instrument is represented by the total carrying amount of cash equivalents (note 10), investments (note 5) and trade receivables (note 11).
+The Company's maximum credit exposure for each class of financial instrument is represented by the total carrying amount of cash equivalents (note 10), Related Party Advances & LGFA Borrower Notes (note 5) and trade receivables (note 11).
 The credit risk on liquid funds and derivative financial instruments is limited because counterparties are banks with high credit ratings assigned by international credit rating agencies.